jyk524/FireGram/README.md

 ### Usage

-- As a personal or commercial gallery(with added authenticatyion)
+- As a personal or commercial gallery(with added authentication)

 ### License